SE-TINF22B6/CookPit/srs.md

 The primary audience comprises home cooks hailing from a wide spectrum of skill levels.
 With this diversity in mind, our objective is to construct an intuitive and user-friendly digital environment.
 This means ensuring that not only is the website easy to navigate, but it's also a delightful and informative hub for anyone with a passion for cooking.

 #### 1.2 Scope
-> What is covered (not covered) in this document?
-Is it for your whole system or a subsystem?
-Does it cover both functional and nonfunctional requirements?
-(Will you seperate some of requirements into another document?)

 This SRS document provides an exhaustive exploration of both the functional and non-functional requisites essential for the successful realization of the entire system.
 The scope of this document cover the whole project, but also it extends its purview to encompass specifications for various constituent modules that collectively constitute this software.